JOINT DOCTOR OF PHILOSOPHY IN EDUCATIONAL STUDIES

 Doctoral candidates must be familiar with the academic regulations governing graduate studies at the home university.

-(b)The Specialized Elective (80-651).
-Candidates may meet this requirement through a graduate level course offered at any of the participating institutions;
+(b)The Specialized Elective (80-651), one Joint Ph.D.
+Specialization Elective Course via distance education, and one additional Specialization Elective Course.
+Candidates may meet the requirement for the latter through a graduate level course offered at any of the participating institutions;

 The Comprehensive Portfolio (80-680) requires doctoral candidates to demonstrate their potential as scholars through the satisfactory completion of authentic tasks.
 The criteria used by the dissertation supervisory committee to set tasks and assess a candidate's performance are: